ropg/hyper-pi/README.md

 ### Current stage: prototyping

 This is unfinished work: a 3D-printed enclosure is in the works and currently this describes how to build a wired up tabletop prototype of the components that are scheduled to go into the first version of the enclosure.
+At this stage, this project might be for you if you like tinkering with linux, can solder wires onto circuit boards and can spare something like 150 euros on something that is fun to play with but may or may not be actually useful to you.

 &nbsp;